juju/docs/src/en/reference-install.md

 sudo apt install juju
 ```

+!!!
+Note:
-Leading edge builds are only available with snaps (via the 'edge' channel).
+    The alpha builds are only available with snaps (via the 'edge' channel).

 ### Other platforms